dragonchaser/ipv6watch/README.md

 =======

 The project itsself is licenced under <a href="LICENSE">GPLv3</a>.<br>
-The symfony2 framework uses MIT licence.
+The used symfony2 framework uses MIT or BSD licence.

 - - -